The What, Why, and How of Process Mapping

 Process Map

-If your company has a standard approach to process mapping, then adopt it.
-If not, work with other key stakeholders in your company to select appropriate method to map your processes.
+If your company has a standard process mapping approach, adopt it.
+If not, work with other key stakeholders in your company to select an appropriate method to map your processes.

 If you are mapping processes for a project, project managers should plan their approach in the requirements management plan.
 Will you take a traditional or agile approach?
 Who will be the business analyst?
 What tools and techniques will you use?